 David Rapoport Accepts Invitation From the American Board of Professional Liability Attorneys to Serve as Regional Chair

-David Rapoport of Rapoport Weisberg Sims & VanOverloop was recently invited by the President of the American Board of Professional Liability Attorneys to serve as Regional Chair in Illinois, Wisconsin and Indiana.
+David Rapoport of Rapoport Sims Perry & VanOverloop was recently invited by the President of the American Board of Professional Liability Attorneys to serve as Regional Chair in Illinois, Wisconsin and Indiana.
 Mr. Rapoport agreed to take on this new role in support of the ABPLA and its mission.
 For more than four decades, the […]

 Log Book Violations and Drowsy Driving